Multi-messenger lensing time delay as a probe of the graviton mass: Time-delay constraint

 \section{Time-delay constraint}

-In this section, we start from the massive geodesic equation and derive the time delay between two images strongly lensed by a foreground lens in the context of a FLRW background spacetime.
-We first compute the geometrical time delay in Sec.\,\ref{sec:geometric_time-delay} then focus on the Shapiro time delay in Sec.\,\ref{sec:shapiro_time-delay}.
+In this section, we start from the massive geodesic equation and derive the time delay between two images strongly lensed by a foreground lens in the context of a FLRW (Friedmann–Lemaître–Robertson–Walker) background spacetime.
+We first compute the geometrical time delay in Sec.\,\ref{sec:geometric_time-delay} and then focus on the Shapiro time delay in Sec.\,\ref{sec:shapiro_time-delay}.
 The total time delay is the sum of these two contributions, as detailed in Sec.\,\ref{sec:total_time-delay}.